• Skip to main content

 7. Vendor Management

-It is the responsibility of SQA to suggest software vendors, to accept the quality practices while developing the software.
+It is the responsibility of SQA to suggest software vendors accept the quality practices while developing the software.
 SQA must also incorporate these quality instructions in a contract with software vendors.

 8. Security Management

-With the increase in cybercrime, the government has regulated the software organization to incorporate policies to protect data at all level.
+With the increase in cybercrime, the government has regulated software organizations to incorporate policies to protect data at all levels.
 It is the responsibility of SQA to verify whether the software organization are using appropriate technology to acquire software security.

 9. Safety